amitsaha/amitsaha.github.io/content/aws-vpc-internet-connectivity-subnets.md

 ## Public subnet - No Public IP

-Considering the above address translation, AWS will not prevent you from having an instance with no public IP, but you will not be able to talk to any "Internet" resource and of course, vice-versa.
+Considering the above address translation, AWS will *not* prevent you from having an instance with no public IP, but you will not be able to talk to any "Internet" resource and of course, vice-versa - i.e. no ingress or egress from/to Internet resource(s).

 ## Private subnet - Public IP

+Consider a EC2 instance, F in a private subnet having a public IP.

+### Ingress

+Internet resource, device B can talk to instance, F using the public IP.
+F gets the connection request, sends back an acknowledgement.
+This acknowledgement needs to go to B via either a NAT instance or a AWS managed NAT device.
+The NAT device performs a Source address translation replacing the private IP of the instance, F by the NAT's public IP address.
+The acknowledgement makes it way back to the device B's "edge" device (firewall for example) and doesn't recognize the public NAT IP as part of an ongoing connection and just drops it.
+Hence, although, device B can attempt to initiate connection to F, it never actually succeeds.

+## Egress

 ## Private subnet - No Public IP

+## Ingress

+## Egress

 ## VPC Flow logs